 This is one of the hardest tips to follow, but you really only want to bake the pumpkin choc chip cookies until the edges are starting to brown and the centers are just barely cooked and no longer glossy.
 For this recipe I baked my cookies at 325F and used 40-45 gram balls so I recommend no longer than 12-14 minutes.

 I haven't tried it, but if you do I would recommend using a 1:1 Gluten-Free Baking Mix like Bob's Red Mill.
 Coconut, almond, or other alliterative flours will not work 1:1 in this recipe.

-I actually would not recommend making these cookies refined sugar-free,
+While it may work, I actually would not recommend making these cookies refined sugar-free.

 As mentioned above, the brown sugar has molasses in it which is SUPER important because it's the acidic ingredient needed to interact with the baking soda in the dough.
 Coconut sugar or other sugar alternatives will not provide this same effect and your cookies will likely not spread as much and may even have a bad aftertaste from the baking soda.